The Physician Assistant Student

 - perform at least six (6) focused, problem-based examinations each day

 - demonstrate the ability to write/dictate clear, concise notes using the SOAP format

 - demonstrate the ability to complete written progress notes, discharge summaries,H&Ps, and orders, as discussed with the preceptor (also through dictation when applicable)

 - scrub-in and assist in surgery (if applicable)

 The student understands that he/she must devote full-time participation to the rotation.
 Absences, whether planned and approved in advanced or unplanned, may require the student to make up time missed.
 Students are to conduct themselves in a professional manner at all times and observe the highest level of patient confidentiality at all times.

 The student is at the clinical site for educational purposes.
 It is understood that the student will provide only those services for which they are qualified via education and/or experience and by pertinent legal regulatory process under supervision by the preceptor.
 Those services provided should not exceed the capabilities of the supervising physician.

 Each physician assistant student carries professional liability insurance through MUSC.
-The South Carolina Workmen’s Compensation Act covers each student.
-For each scheduled clerkship period a verification letter will be emailed or mailed to each site insuring that each student has: personal health insurance, a letter of recommendation, transcript certifying completion of OSHA, HIPAA, PPE, criminal background check, statement of confidentiality; statement of responsibility, immunization records including hepatitis, measles and tetanus; and proof of ACLS and BLS training.
+The South Carolina Workers' Compensation Law covers each student.
+For each scheduled rotation period a verification letter will be emailed or mailed to each site insuring that each student has: personal health insurance, a letter of recommendation, transcript certifying completion of OSHA, HIPAA, PPE, criminal background check, statement of confidentiality; statement of responsibility, immunization records including hepatitis, measles and tetanus; and proof of ACLS and BLS training.
 Actual compliance documents are housed on a secure server that students have access to from any internet accessible computer and can provide a copy of any document upon request.